 Oh What a Tangled Web: Ecosystem-Based Management

-In the first part of this investigation, you will learn the basics of the EBM approach to fisheries management and watch a short animation showing an example of one of the many types of EBM tools that can be used to aid fisheries management.
-In the second part of the investigation, you will play a game in which you make decisions about how to successfully manage different types of fisheries.
+In the first part of this investigation, you will learn the basics of the EBM approach to fisheries management and read about one of the many types of tools that can be used to aid ecosystem-based fisheries management (EBFM).
+In the second part of the investigation, you will learn about a type of assessment used to help successfully manage different types of ecosystem-based fisheries.

 After completing this investigation, you should be able to:

 - understand that fisheries management is more complex than just counting fish; and

 - explain why fisheries should use EBM approaches.

 Keeping Track of What You LearnThroughout these labs, you will find two kinds of questions.